The best sales to shop this weekend: Overstock, Columbia, Converse and more - CNN Underscored

 Columbia

 Score deep discounts on outdoor wear at Columbia and get up to 60% off the original price of select products with code MARCHDEALS through March 10.
-Plus, the brand is also hosting its Winter Sale, where you can save on everything you need for the next winter storm including, puffy jackets and boots.
+Plus, the brand is also hosting its Winter Sale, where you can save on everything you need for the next winter storm, including puffy jackets and boots.

 Homesick